eb0687/mini-framework/docs/docs/routing.md

 # Routing

-This module provides a minimal client-side router for single-page applications (SPAs).
+This module provides a minimal client-side router for use in single-page applications (SPAs).
-It allows defining route handlers, navigating programmatically, and creating link elements that update the browser's history without a full page reload.
+It allows defining route handlers, navigating programmatically, and creating link elements that update both the URL and the app’s state based on user actions, enabling smooth navigation without reloading the page.

 ---